Geospatial Information Scientists and Technologists

 AI Impact Summary

-Geospatial Information Scientists and Technologists faces moderate AI displacement risk with a score of 40/100.
-Significant displacement is estimated between 2038 and 2046.
-Of 24 analyzed tasks, 4 are highly automatable, particularly in routine_cognitive.
+Geospatial Information Scientists and Technologists faces moderate AI displacement risk with a score of 34/100.
+This occupation has higher AI displacement risk than 64% of all analyzed occupations.
+Of 24 analyzed tasks, 2 are highly automatable, particularly routine cognitive tasks.
 Strong protective factors — including social intelligence, creativity, or regulatory barriers — significantly reduce effective risk.

 AI-Vulnerable Skills (6)